Owen Vaughan Hanner

 What kind of music do you play?

-I look for the spark beyond genre, that fleeting glow that permeates all styles and places, usually around the edges.
+I look for the spark beyond genre, that fleeting glow in all styles and places, usually at the edges.
 I’ve been enraptured by jazz, classical, folk, ragam, maqam, qawwali, gospel, samba, electronic, rock, ambient, music from all around the world and recorded time.
 But the magic’s not in the genre.
 That to me is a footprint beauty left behind – it quickly bakes rigid.
 The magic is a fleeting thing.

 I like to integrate all the music I love naturally, without thought to genre.
-So there may be a vocal meend from India here, an Irish crann there, a samba syncopation, a jazz chord, an African call & response, a tape-effect, a pure bell, silence.
+So there may be a vocal gamaka from India here, an Irish crann there, a samba syncopation, a jazz chord, an African call & response, a tape-effect, a pure bell, silence.
 It’s subconscious, not intentional fusionwork.
-I lived in Indian music for so long, and Celtic music, that they’re just part of me.
+I lived in some genres for so long that they’re just part of me.

 My lyrics often start as a reply to someone close to me.
 Many early songs were encouraging me to keep going when my life was a long grey waiting to live.
 The consolation in those lyrics came from a deeper, wiser place than my daily mind.
 Many songwriters speak of this.
 Their songs know more than they do.
-My songs can even help me see deeper truths and trajectories of my life in advance.
+My songs can even help me see deeper truths and trajectories of my life well in advance – and I only realise later!

 So, in that case – who writes the song?
 I still feel that it is us, just not the identity-body-self.
 We are more than we appear to be, and wiser.